cjand225/opengl-renderer/README.md

 ## Overview

-This project is a simple renderer built using OpenGL.
-It demonstrates the basics of 3D rendering, including loading models, applying transformations, and rendering them with custom shaders.
-It's designed to work on modern systems with OpenGL 3.3+ support.
+This project is a 3D renderer built using OpenGL with an Entity Component System (ECS) architecture.
+It demonstrates modern rendering techniques and game engine design patterns, including model loading, transformations, and custom shaders.

 ## Features

+### Rendering
 - Model loading from OBJ files with material support
 - Texture loading from DDS files
 - Basic camera controls with mouse and keyboard input
 - Modern OpenGL practices using VAOs and VBOs

-- Cross-platform compatibility with Windows, macOS, and Linux
+### Entity Component System
+- Flexible component-based architecture
+- Entity management with dynamic component attachment/detachment
+- System-based logic processing
+- Extensible design for adding new components and systems

 ## Prerequisites